Laidout/laidout/README.md

 	let me know, and I'll try to finally fix this.

 6. Running Laidout might spit out copious amounts of debugging info to stderr if you run from a terminal.
 If this is the case, you can turn this off with `make hidegarbage` before doing `make` (the same goes for the Laxkit).
 Be advised that this requires Perl to be installed.
 Or, you can just run Laidout like this:

         laidout 2> /dev/null

     Also, if you make any changes to the include lines of source files, make sure to run `make depends`.
 This will update dependencies for the next time you compile.

-INSTALLING DIFFERENT VERSIONS AT THE SAME TIME
+Installing different versions at the same time
 ----------------------------------------------

 It is quite ok to install different versions of Laidout at the same time.
 The ~/.config/laidout/ directory keeps all the config information in subdirectories based on the version.
 The same applies for installed binaries and other resources that get put in prefix/share/laidout.
 This way, you do not risk clobbering or corrupting files from other versions.

 You can change the version number manually by specifying it when you run ./configure with something like: